The Best Dance Training for Actors

 Tap dancing is a specialty skill that will definitely make you more marketable as a musical theatre actor.
-In my experience, most musical theatre performers have a jazz dance background, and far fewer have a tap dance background.
 The trick with tap dance is that the earlier you start it, the better.
 Tap is a skill that is definitely possible to develop later in life, but as one’s brain becomes fully developed, it becomes less natural to mentally “absorb” and process the rhythms and feet patterns.
 If you are past your teenage years, though, do not be discouraged.
-Tap, like ballroom dance, is a style of dancing that can be done (if you take care of yourself and stay in decent physical shape) all the way through your nineties!
+Tap, like ballroom dance, is a style of dancing that can be done all the way through your nineties!
 All of my favorite tap teachers have been over the age of seventy, and some of the best tap dancers I know are in their eighties.
 Tap dancing is sort of like riding a bike – once you know it, you don’t really forget it.

 Ballet is basically the Shakespeare of dance styles.
 It is the foundation for any serious dancer and essential for musical theatre performers.
 Ballet also is great to take in combination with, say, African dance, as it causes you to strengthen your core and build muscles that will support you when you engage in the more erratic and freestyle movements of African.
-Building core strength, stability, and balance is essential for any actor and dancer (and any human being, really), and ballet is a fantastic way to do this.
+Building core strength, stability, and balance is essential for any human being, really, and ballet is a fantastic way to do this.

 7. Whatever Sparks Your Fire